Permian–Triassic extinction event: Choiyoi Silicic Large Igneous Province

-A second flood basalt event that emplaced what is now known as the Choiyoi Silicic Large Igneous Province in southwestern Gondwana between around 286 Ma and 247 Ma has also been suggested as a possible extinction mechanism.
-Being about 1,300,000 cubic kilometres in volume and 1,680,000 square kilometres in area, this flood basalt event was approximately 40% the size of the Siberian Traps and thus may have been a significant additional factor explaining the severity of the end-Permian extinction.
+A second flood basalt event that produced the Choiyoi Silicic Large Igneous Province in southwestern Gondwana between around 286 Ma and 247 Ma has also been suggested as a significant additional extinction mechanism.
+At 1,300,000 cubic kilometres in volume and 1,680,000 square kilometres in area, this event was 40% the size of the Siberian Traps.
+Specifically, this flood basalt has been implicated in the regional demise of the Gondwanan Glossopteris flora.